Saeid Ezatolahi: 2015–16

-At the end of the 2014–15 season, Ezatolahi chose not to sign with Atlético Madrid B and on 21 July 2015, Ezatolahi joined international teammate Sardar Azmoun at Russian Premier League club Rostov with a four-year contract.
-Due to Visa issues, he could not play for Rostov until 2016 and in January 2016 Ezatolahi's Visa issues were resolved.
+At the end of the 2014–15 season, Ezatolahi chose not to sign with Atlético Madrid B, and on 21 July 2015, Ezatolahi joined international teammate Sardar Azmoun at Russian Premier League club Rostov with a four-year contract.
+Due to Visa issues, he could not play for Rostov until 2016, and in January 2016, Ezatolahi's Visa issues were resolved.
 He made his debut for the club on 2 February 2016 playing in a 3–0 friendly win against Chinese side Jiangsu Sainty.
 Ezatolahi scored his first goal for Rostov on 27 February 2016 in a 2–0 friendly win against Norwegian side Stabæk.

 Ezatolahi made his first team debut for Rostov on 12 May 2016 in a 3–1 victory against FC Dynamo Moscow.

 2016–17

 On 26 July 2016, Ezatolahi made his first start for Rostov in an official game in the first leg of the 2016–17 UEFA Champions League third qualifying round against R.S.C.
 Anderlecht and scored a goal in the 16th minute, equalizing the score to 1–1.
-In the second half of the game, another shot by him from outside of the box was denied by the crossbar, as the game ended with the score of 2–2.
+In the second half of the game, another shot by him from outside of the box was denied by the crossbar, and the game ended with a score of 2–2.
 He is the first scorer of the club in a European match (not counting the UEFA Intertoto Cup) and also the youngest ever Iranian player to score at the Champions League.
 He scored his first Russian Premier League goal for Rostov on 20 August 2016 in a 3–0 victory over FC Tom Tomsk.

-His contract with FC Rostov expired at the end of 2016.
-His agent Mehdi Hagitali said his new team will be a team where he would consistently play.
+His contract with FC Rostov expired in 2016.
+His agent Mehdi Hagitali said his new team would be a team where he would consistently play.
 FC Rostov removed him from their Russian Premier League roster on 31 December 2016.

 Anzhi Makhachkala (loan)

-In February 2017, Ezatolahi was loaned to Russian Premier League side Anzhi Makhachkala for a period of six months.
+In February 2017, Ezatolahi was loaned to Russian Premier League side Anzhi Makhachkala for six months.
 Ezatolahi made his first appearance for the club on 8 February 2017, coming on as a second-half substitute in a friendly against Dukla Prague.
-On 24 February 2017, he officially signed a new contract with FC Rostov and finalized the loan deal to Anzhi.
+On 24 February 2017, he officially signed a new contract with FC Rostov and finalized the loan deal with Anzhi.
 In his first league game for Anzhi against FC Rubin Kazan on 6 March 2017, he was sent-off in the 77th minute after receiving two yellow cards, with his team conceding a goal in an 0–1 loss shortly after.
-During his loan, he started in only 3 league games out of 13 that Anzhi played in that span, making additional 7 appearances as a substitute, with Anzhi achieving its objective of avoiding relegation from the Russian Premier League.
+During his loan, he started in only three league games out of 13 that Anzhi played in that span, making additional seven appearances as a substitute, with Anzhi achieving its objective of avoiding relegation from the Russian Premier League.